Frequently Asked Questions

 After I register, when will I know what team my son or daughter is on?

-The T-Ball teams are formed around mid-March, with practices starting shortly afterward.
+The T-Ball teams are formed early April, with practices starting shortly afterward.
 T-Ball teams are assigned based on stated preference and then by school.
 All other divisions form their teams via draft.
 Softball and baseball league drafts start around the first week in March and run through the first week in April.
 Coaches will contact their teams shortly after the drafts.

 When and where are practices held?